kyletsang/react-to-custom-element/README.md

 # react-to-custom-element

 Converts your React component into a custom element that you can register using `customElements.define`.
+Props are parsed and handled within the converter such that camel-case names are retained and you don't have to register any custom event handlers for props that start with `on`.

 This library leverages the parsing capability in React 19.